 - The relevant Governing Boards are responsible for determining the admission criteria for the programmes for which they are responsible. - For taught collaborative programmes information about arrangements relating to the admission of students to collaborative programmes can be obtained from the Admissions Tutor(s) in the respective School(s) (for graduate taught programmes), and College(s) and UCD Registry Admissions (for undergraduate programmes). - For undergraduate collaborative programmes the determination of admission criteria, or changes to existing admission criteria, should be made by the relevant Governing Board, in consultation with the Admissions Officer.
-The recommendations must then be submitted to curriculum@ucd.ie to be implemented by Admissions, UCD Registry. - For graduate collaborative programmes the determination of admission criteria, or changes to existing admission criteria, should be made by the relevant Governing Board, in consultation with the relevant Admissions Tutor(s).
-The recommendations must then be submitted to curriculum@ucd.ie to be implemented by Admissions, UCD Registry. - It is a common feature of collaborative graduate programmes that a cross-institutional management committee is established to oversee the programme.
+The recommendations must then be submitted to - For graduate collaborative programmes the determination of admission criteria, or changes to existing admission criteria, should be made by the relevant Governing Board, in consultation with the relevant Admissions Tutor(s). - It is a common feature of collaborative graduate programmes that a cross-institutional management committee is established to oversee the programme.
 This management committee may be responsible for jointly agreeing admissions criteria, as well as reviewing individual applications to the programme(s) for which it is responsible.
 In such instances, it is important that, as and when such a management committee makes such decisions, these these decisions are routed back through the appropriate channels within UCD (Governing Board and Registry Admissions). - This requirement also applies in instances where there may be a central office which supports the programme management committee, or when a single institution within a collaborative consortium assumes the responsibility of 'lead' institution. - Where a student is admitted to a collaborative programme and their designated 'home' institution is not UCD, it will be necessary for the student's 'home' institution to share data about each student with UCD such that the student is